paradime-io/social-media-data-modeling-challenge/README.md

 2. Because the tiktok top audio dataset was scraped, many fields were weirdly formatted.
 I used string parsing and datetime functions to extract the values I needed, in particular the user engagement data (# of viral videos, # of views) that are key for this analysis.

+Note: as I do not have access to all tiktok engagement data spanning across every video, I am using leaderboard data as a proxy.

 ### Key Metrics
 Since the focus of the analysis revolves around tiktok audio performance, I created a composite performance metric to score and compare each audio to identify which ones stand out.